-significance of the Edict of Torda (Turda in Romanian) by the Diet of Transylvania in 1568, a law which promulgated the spirit of religious tolerance within the small Transylvanian principality - bearing in mind that the interpretation of past events is to some extent preconditioned by the interpreter's attitude towards the theme.
+encountering historical themes of any kind I cannot help remembering the words of my former mentor in Edinburgh University, Prof. Larry W. Hurtado, who during one of his memorable lectures said: 'Past is what happened.
+History is what we say about what happened'.
+I shall therefore try to present this short essay - dedicated to the significance of the Edict of Torda (Turda in Romanian) by the Diet of Transylvania in 1568, a law which promulgated the spirit of religious tolerance within the small Transylvanian principality - bearing in mind that the interpretation of past events is to some extent preconditioned by the interpreter's attitude towards the theme.
 I think it is still better to admit that certain affairs might bear a different message to other analysts than to pretend one's unbiased objectivity.

-Let us begin with the historical background.
-If we were to disregard the aftermath of the First World War and most of the twentieth century, we might be entitled to say that the second worst part of Hungarian history began in the second trimester of the sixteenth century.
+If we disregard the aftermath of the First World War and most of the twentieth century, we might say that the second worst part of Hungarian history began in the second trimester of the sixteenth century.
 Following the tragedy of Mohács in 1526 and the fall of Buda in 1541, the Hungarian Kingdom was almost torn apart: the Western territory was occupied by the Habsburgs, the South by the Turks, whilst the East (including the territory called Transylvania) gradually became a relatively independent principality for almost 150 years adopting a continuous policy of balancing between the Ottoman and Habsburg Empires.

-With the death of the young king Lajos (Louis) at Mohács, the leadership over the country became divided as well.
-Some favoured the Habsburg family, others supported e.g. János Szapolyai, who did not live to see his only son, yet claimed authority over a considerable part of Eastern Hungary.
-As described by Katalin Péter in her excellent study, Queen Izabella, the Polish widow of King János Szapolyai and the mother of the first Transylvanian Reigning Prince, János Zsigmond, although not being a very talented ruler, gained the respect of her subjects by acting in the spirit of religious tolerance.
+As described by Katalin Péter in her excellent study,1 Queen Izabella, the Polish widow of King János Szapolyai and the mother of the first Transylvanian Reigning Prince, János Zsigmond, although not being a very talented ruler, gained the respect of her subjects by acting in the spirit of religious tolerance.
 First, in 1543, despite the vehement protests of the Roman Catholic clergy she authorised the new confession of the Transylvanian Germans (Saxons), a confession drawn up in the spirit of Luther's ideas.

-Further, during the highly tense disputes of the Diet in 1557 - in accordance with the sacred task of a monarch acting under the authority of the Hungarian Holy Crown - she said: 'By our royal station and office we are obliged to protect all religions'.
+Further, during the highly tense disputes of the Diet in 1557 - in accordance with the sacred task of a monarch acting under the authority of the Hungarian Holy Crown - she said: 'By our royal station and office we are obliged to protect all religions'.2

-royal station and office we are obliged to protect all religions'.
 János Zsigmond, the one who was born king (being the son of King János Szapolyai), yet who died as a reigning prince, inherited this spirit of tolerance from his mother.
-Although Izabella never converted to Protestantism (for the daughter of a Polish king and of Bona Sforza this could hardly be in the cards), she manifested a patient attitude regarding the rapidly emerging new trends of Reformation which were sweeping across the entire country.
+Although Izabella never converted to Protestantism (for the daughter of a Polish king and of Bona Sforza this could hardly be in the cards), she manifested a patient attitude towards the rapidly emerging new trends of Reformation which were sweeping across the entire country.
 She was a beloved queen by her Transylvanian subjects not just because of her youth (she became a widow at the age of 21 in 1540), but also because of the fact that she grew to love this newly formed country.
-The moment when she was forced to relinquish the Hungarian Holy Crown to the Habsburgs in 1551 as well as her famous statement according to which no king of Hungarian blood would ever be crowned with it (a prophecy which is still valid in
+The moment when she was forced to relinquish the Hungarian Holy Crown to the Habsburgs in 1551 as well as her famous statement according to which no king of Hungarian blood would ever be crowned with it (a prophecy which is still valid in 2008) - became well embedded in Transylvanian common memory.
+Her son, János Zsigmond, a silent young man of very feeble health, although preserving the formal rites of the Roman Catholic faith, became highly interested in the dogmatic disputes of his age, and being influenced by his physician, Giorgio Blandrata, sympathised at first with the Lutheran, then with the Reformed and finally with the anti-Trinitarian or Unitarian trend of the Reformation.